 How much exercise is required to allow healthy ageing?

 Older adults are recommended 30 minutes of physical activity a day, with at least a medium level of intensity.
-You can complete a half hour brisk walk or workout, or you could split it up into shorter duration exercise across the course of the day.
+You can complete a half-hour brisk walk or workout, or you could split it up into shorter duration exercises across the course of the day.

 By exercising and remaining active, you will notice these benefits:

 - Reduction in occurrence of heart disease

 - Lower chances of mental health conditions